DinoHub-SubT/dsta_deploy/docs/deploy-clone.md

 The `deploy` workspace *maintains* all the `SubT` repositories as nested [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-- Read the [deploy wiki page](https://bitbucket.org/cmusubt/deploy/wiki/tutorials/submodules) for a simple submodule tutorial review.

-Submodules has many advantages:
+**Submodules have many advantages:**

-- submodules provide the ability to maintain a snapshot of repositories.
+- provides the ability to maintain a snapshot of repositories.
-- submodule allow for isolated versioning.
+- allows for isolated versioning.
 - intermediate submodule levels allow for isolated group versioning.
-- submodules does not require learning a new toolset and provides user feedback from `git status`.
+- submodules status is knowing using `git status`.

 **When you clone the deploy repository, the submodules will not be cloned by default**.

 - You must also clone the submodules.

-- You must decide which *submodule level* to clone.
+- You must decide which *submodule levels* to clone.

+## Repository Permissions

 Some submodules have user permission restrictions.